seyramgabriel/CloudSec-Terraform-Project/README.md

 * One (1) internet gateway which serves as the route for the route table
 * Four (4) security groups, one for RDS, one for ECS, one for EFS, and one for the Load Balancer:

     1. RDS is made to be only privately accessible, but its security group allows traffic from the ECS security group on port 3306.
+Once you make RDS not publicly accessible, RDS doesn't assign a public IP address to the database.
+Only Amazon EC2 instances and other resources inside the VPC can connect to your database.

     2. The ECS security group has ingress for Load Balancer security group on both HTTPS and HTTPS, egress on port 3306 (so that it can communicate with RDS), egress on port 2049 (in order to communicate with EFS on NFS) and egress on port 443 (so that it can pull the container image "wordpress:php8.3-apache" from docker hub).